andrewjmetzger/better-watchseries/README.md

 ### PRs and other issues

-PRs welcome; please follow the [contributing guidelines](https://github.com/andrewjmetzger/better-watchseries/blob/master/CONTRIBUTING.md).
+PRs welcome; please follow the [Contributor's Guidelines](https://github.com/andrewjmetzger/better-watchseries/blob/master/CONTRIBUTING.md).

 For all other matters, please [open an issue](https://github.com/andrewjmetzger/better-watchseries/issues/new).
 Be sure to read the [guidelines for submitting an issue](https://github.com/andrewjmetzger/better-watchseries/blob/master/CONTRIBUTING.md#submitting-an-issue) first.